yangsenessa/aio-base-frontend/platform_prompts.md

           resolve(`Thank you for sharing ${attachedFiles.length} file(s): ${fileNames}.
 I've stored these files and can reference them in our conversation.
 In a production environment, I would analyze their contents based on the file types.
 How would you like me to help with these files?`);
         }
       } else if (message.toLowerCase().includes('hello') || message.toLowerCase().includes('hi')) {
         resolve(`Hello!
-I'm queen of ALAYA.
+I'm Univoice.
 How can I assist you with the decentralized AI agent network today?`);
       } else if (message.toLowerCase().includes('agent')) {
         resolve(`AI Agents in our network are autonomous programs that can perform tasks, learn from interactions, and collaborate with other agents.
 They can be deployed across the network to solve complex problems.`);
       } else if (message.toLowerCase().includes('mcp') || message.toLowerCase().includes('protocol')) {